caylent-solutions/terraform-modules/docs/monorepo-config.md

 1. Update the `module_roots` list if adding new root directories
 2. Add or modify entries in the `module_types` section
 3. Update any script paths or parameters in the `scripts` section
+4. Add new test groups to the `coverage_groups` section

 All scripts will automatically use the updated configuration without requiring code changes.